relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/07 - RESTful API Requests and Responses/main.md

 &nbsp;

 The POST request method is used to post additional data to the server (for example, submitting HTML form data or uploading a file).
 Issuing an HTTP URL from the browser always triggers a GET request.
 To trigger a POST request, you can use an HTML form with attribute method="post" or write your own code.
-For submitting HTML form data, the POSt request is the same as the GET request except that the URL-encoded query string is sent in the request body rather than appended behind the URI.
+For submitting HTML form data, the POST request is the same as the GET request except that the URL-encoded query string is sent in the request body rather than appended behind the URI.

 &nbsp;